hyperskill/coffee-machine/README.md

-# Coffee machine
+# Coffee Machine

-Project: Coffee machine
+Project: Coffee Machine

 Go to the *src* directory, change *main.kt* and put your *.kt* file(s) in it.